httpie/cli/docs/README.md

 Technically, it is possible to include any HTTPie options in there.
 However, it is not recommended to modify the default behavior in a way that would break your compatibility with the wider world as that may become confusing.

+#### `plugins_dir`

+The directory where the plugins will be installed.
+HTTPie needs to have read/write access on that directory, since `httpie plugins install` will download new plugins to there.

 ### Un-setting previously specified options

 Default options from the config file, or specified any other way, can be unset for a particular invocation via `--no-OPTION` arguments passed via the command line (e.g., `--no-style` or `--no-session`).